CSIRO-GeoscienceAnalytics/spectral-tools/README.md

 I used to have spectral unmixing routines in here as well but have removed them as they were really a bit (read a LOT) adhoc.
 They may come back in the future.

+There is some documentation that I created with Sphinx but alas I am not that adept at Sphink.
+Regardless it can be found in the docs folder

 ## Pre Installation Requirements (only if you need to build the extension file for doing convex hulls)

 1) setuptools >= 18.0